Ziph0n/Waving-Localizations/README.md

 Waving is an upcoming revolutionary dating application made by Ziph0n.
 I would like to translate Waving in as many languages as possible.

-**All translators, even if you don't translate everything in your language, will receive a lifetime free premium subscription.** Just add your Twitter handle at the top of the Localizable.strings file and I'll contact you.
+**All translators, even if you don't translate everything in your language, will get 50 free chat requests.** Just add your Twitter handle at the top of the Localizable.strings file and I'll contact you.

 ## How to translate Waving